kubewarden/community/general-technical-questions.md

     Kubewarden integrates with Kubernetes by providing a set of CRDs.
     CRDs documentation is at https://docs.kubewarden.io/reference/CRDs.

-    The API follows standard Kubernetes extension patterns and it is organized in groups and versions.
+    The API follows standard Kubernetes extension patterns and it's organized in groups and versions.

   - Describe the project defaults